axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 ## Integration

 The goal is that custom elements can be shared across frameworks and libraries like Angular, React, Vue, you name it.
-To ease this process we provide generic wrapper functions.
+To ease this process we set a static `tagName` property for each custom element and provide generic wrapper functions.

 ### `withReact()`